Quiz: 17 Geography Trivia Questions (with Answers)

 Need a hint?
 It’s not an island!

-The world’s smallest country is the Vatican, also known as the Holy See.
-At just 0.44 square kilometers, the entire country can fit inside the Italian capital city of Rome.
+The world’s smallest country is Vatican City.
+At just 0.44 square kilometers, the entire country fits inside the Italian capital city of Rome.

-Believe it or not, Canberra—not Sydney!—is Australia’s largest inland city.
+Believe it or not, Canberra is Australia’s largest inland city.
 For some more brain-bending puzzles, try out these detective riddles only the smartest people can solve.